-Only 15 states reported a positive rate under 5%, which is the threshold that the World Health Organization considers concerning because it suggests there are more cases in the community that have not yet been uncovered.
+The World Health Organization considers rates above 5% concerning because it suggests there are more cases in the community that have not yet been uncovered.

 About the data: On July 27, this page began using case and mortality data collected by Reuters after previously relying on The COVID Tracking Project.
 By tracking data in-house, Reuters is able to account for and follow up on reporting discrepancies on a state-by-state basis.
 This page will continue to rely on The COVID Tracking Project’s testing data.